monoKeith/ESP32_WiFi_Switch/README.md

 ## Firmware

 Firmware was implemented in C++ using PlatformIO arduino framework.
+Each part of the firmware is run a task of FreeRTOS.
 PlatformIO was initialized with [adafruit MagTag](https://www.adafruit.com/product/4800) configuration (which uses the same module), because ESP32-S2 Dev Board does not offer support for arduino framework.

 Configure properties of firmware in `Firmware/src/config.h` according to how hardwares are connectred, and Wi-Fi credential.
 (ESP32-S2 allows any 2 GPIO pins to run I2C, connecting I2C display to any 2 GPIO pins should work)